COUNSELLING FOR LGBTIQ PEOPLE AND THEIR ALLIES

-Westlund Counselling will hold personal information as either secure physical records, electronically, in cloud storage, and in some cases, records on third party servers, which may be located overseas.
+Westlund Counselling will hold personal information as either secure physical records, electronically, in cloud storage, and in some cases, records on third-party servers, which may be located overseas.

 Westlund Counselling maintains appropriate physical, procedural and technical security for office and information storage facilities so as to prevent any loss, misuse, unauthorised access, disclosure, or modification of personal information.
-This also applies to disposal of personal information.
+This also applies to the disposal of personal information.

 Westlund Counselling further protects personal information by restricting access to personal information to only those who need access to the personal information do their job.
 Physical, electronic and managerial procedures have been employed to safeguard the security and integrity of your personal information.

 Westlund Counselling will destroy or de-identify personal information once it is no longer needed for a valid purpose or required to be kept by law.

 In the event there is an eligible data breach Westlund will comply with its obligations under the Privacy Act.

 You may contact the Westlund Counselling Privacy Officer to request access to the personal information that Westlund Counselling holds about you and/or to make corrections to that information, at any time.
 On the rare occasions when Westlund Counselling refuses access, Westlund will provide you with a written notice stating the reasons for refusing access.
 Westlund may seek to recover from you reasonable costs incurred for providing you with access to any of the personal information about you held by Westlund.

 Westlund Counselling is not obliged to correct any of your personal information if it does not agree that it requires correction and may refuse to do so.
 If Westlund Counselling refuses a correction request,Westlund will provide you with a written notice stating the reasons for refusing.